 - Add chopped garlic, fresh pepper, mixed herbs into the beans dried before.
 Cover with gauze again and dry under sun shine (usually need 3~5 days) until you can smell the flavor of garlic, pepper and herbs strongly.

 - Add rapeseed oil into the container and put aside until the color of oil becomes brightly red.
-If rapeseed oil is not available, please replay the oil with other vegetable seed oil.
+If rapeseed oil is not available, please replace the oil with other vegetable oil.

 The real Doubanjiang is made from broad bean but not soy beans.
 And the tastes of the two types of pastes are quite different.

-I strongly recommend eating it after placing at least 15 days.
-The flavor will becomes stronger.
+I strongly recommend eating it after placing at least 15 days (3 months are the best).
+The flavor will becomes stronger as the time goes by.